-In fact, during the past quarter our national economy has advanced as much as it has in any comparable time since the expansion began.
+During the first half or this year our national economy has advanced as much as it has in any comparable time since the expansion began.
+We expect gains in income and output to becontinuting throughout the rest of 1965.
+And it looks as if 1966 can be another prosperous year.